 Too much to remember and feeling confused and wary?

-Taxi Services - Uber & Co. in Peru
+Taxi Services - Uber and others in Peru

 Uber operates in Lima, Arequipa, Chiclayo, Cusco and Piura; Cabify (which merged with EasyTaxi) drives you safely around Lima, Arequipa, Chiclayo, Cusco, Piura and Trujillo; Taxibeat is active in Lima, Arequipa and Cusco.